mountaincharlie/project-three-python-minigames/README.md

 ---

 ### PEP8 Python Validator
-* No errors or warnings
+* No errors or warnings, only 'line too long' comments
 * The 'share' feature did not work on <a href = "http://pep8online.com/">PEP8 Online</a>

 ### Bugs and Fixes